-- Budgeting: Movable assets are to be budgeted for on capital votes, as they are capital in nature - When a requisition is filled for a movable asset, a capital vote with sufficient funds is to be completed on the requisition form that is sent to supply chain - Proper SCM policies are to be followed when a movable asset item is purchased - When an asset is delivered, it is the responsibility of the user department to inform asset section of the delivery, either by telephone or email. - An asset additions form will then be sent to the user department. - A clerk will be dispatched to barcode/tag the asset and collet the asset additions form, which should be accompanied by an invoice of the asset in question
+- Budgeting: Movable assets are to be budgeted for on capital votes, as they are capital in nature - When a requisition is filled for a movable asset, a capital vote with sufficient funds is to be completed on the requisition form that is sent to supply chain management - Proper SCM policies are to be followed when a movable asset item is purchased - When an asset is delivered, it is the responsibility of the user department to inform asset section of the delivery, either by telephone or email. - A clerk will be dispatched to barcode/tag the asset and collect the invoice of the asset in question

-9.4 ASSET REGISTER
+9.4.
+ASSET REGISTER